 This extension does require that you pay interest on any tax due that you didn’t pay by the original filing deadline.

-Also, the automatic two-month extension does apply to married couples who are filing joint returns, even if one spouse does not otherwise qualify for this extension.
+Also, the automatic two-month extension applies to married couples filing joint returns, even if one spouse does not otherwise qualify for this extension.

 If spouses file separate returns, only the one living overseas qualifies for the extension.